pcross0405/PhRAMPT/README.md

 Please report any issues to "https://github.com/pcross0405/PhRAMPT/issues"

 -------------------------------------------------------------------------------------------------------------------------
-<span style="font-size:300%;text-align:center;">SEE SAMPLES DIRECTORY FOR AN EXAMPLE OF HOW TO RUN THE PACKAGE FROM A PYTHON SCRIPT</span>
+<h1 style="font-size:300%;text-align:center;">SEE SAMPLES DIRECTORY FOR AN EXAMPLE OF HOW TO RUN THE PACKAGE FROM A PYTHON SCRIPT</h1>